Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Data set and methods

 \subsubsection{t-distributed stochastic neighbor embedding (t-SNE)}

-t-SNE \cite{van2008visualizing} is an unsupervised non-linear dimensionality reduction technique that helps in visualising high dimensional data by mapping it into a low dimensional space.
+t-SNE \cite{van2008visualizing} is an unsupervised non-linear dimensionality reduction technique that helps in visualizing high dimensional data by mapping it into a low dimensional space.
 In this method, as a first step, a conditional probability ($p_{j/i}$) is assigned between data points $x_i$ and $x_j$ in a high dimensional space.
 This conditional probability $p_{j/i}$ represents the similarity of data points such that similar points in the high dimensional space have a higher probability than dissimilar points.
-One such measure of similarity is the Euclidean distance between a pair of data points.
+One such measure of similarity is the {Euclidean} distance between a pair of data points.
 In the second step, a similar conditional probability ($q_{j/i}$) is defined for the low dimensional counterpart $y_i$ and $y_j$.
 If the low dimensional representation of the data correctly models similarity between the points in the high dimensional space, the two conditional probabilities $p_{j/i}$ and $q_{j/i}$ will be equal.
 Thus, in the third step, by minimizing the KL divergence between the two conditional probabilities a low dimensional map of the data points is obtained via t-SNE.
-As an alternative to minimizing the KL divergence of conditional probabilities, we can minimize the KL divergence of joint probabilities as follows. \\
+In this work, we explain the high uncertainty of images by projecting {them} into a latent space via t-SNE.